Photo of phone with the text scam and a warning symbol

 Content Producer

-Rachel graduated with a Bachelor of Communications, majoring in Journalism at the Queensland University of Technology.
-She has worked in a variety of public relations, marketing and communications roles, gaining experience in community management, social media marketing, blog writing and other styles of copywriting.
-Prior to joining Canstar, Rachel worked at the Institute for Urban Indigenous Health where she assisted with campaign management and communications across the organisation.
+Rachel covers a range of content at Canstar Blue, including its famed star rating awards.
+Rachel has a Bachelor of Communications, majoring in Journalism from Queensland University of Technology and has worked in a variety of public relations, marketing and communications roles.
 When she's not working, Rachel enjoys doing arts and crafts projects at home and spending time with friends.

 Share this article